iATSPayments/com.iatspayments.civicrm/README.md

 Testing
 -------

-1. If you're using Drupal: turn on CiviCRM debug and Drupal Watchdog logging in the Settings - Debugging and Error Handling.
-This will add some extra verbose SOAP logging to the Drupal log.

-2. Contribution Links -> online Contribution -> Live.
+1. Contribution Links -> online Contribution -> Live.

-3. Use test VISA:  4222222222222220 security code = 123 and any future Expiration date - to process any $amount.
+2a. - iATS Payments Credit Card: use test VISA: 4222222222222220 security code = 123 and any future Expiration date - to process any $amount.
+2b. - iATS Payments ACH/EFT: use 1234 for the Bank Account Number and 111111111111 for the Bank Identification Number (Bank number + branch transit number)
+2c - iATS Payments SWIPE: not easy to test - even if you have an Encrypted USB Card Reader (sourced by iATS Payments) you will need a physical fake credit card with: 4222222222222220 security code = 123 and any future Expiration date - to process any $amount.
+2d - iATS Payments UK Direct Debit: use

-4. iATS has another test VISA: 41111111111111111 security code = 123 and any future Expiration date
+3. iATS has another test VISA: 41111111111111111 security code = 123 and any future Expiration date

-5. Reponses depend on the $amount processed - as follows
+4. Reponses depend on the $amount processed - as follows
   * 1.00 OK: 678594;
   * 2.00 REJ: 15;
   * 3.00 OK: 678594;